stephenh/tessell/docs/motivation.md

 But the short of it is: running tests against real on-screen/browser-based widgets is usually horribly slow, we should abstract them some how.

-Contrary to traditional approach from the Ray Ryan talk/GWT docs, gwt-mpv simply makes interfaces for each widget.
+Contrary to traditional approach from the Ray Ryan talk/GWT docs, Tessell simply makes interfaces for each widget.
 If you have `TextBox`, you code against `IsTextBox`.
 At test time, a `StubTextBox` pretends to be your textbox.

 Your real UI code goes in a presenter class which, since it only talks to `IsXxx` widget interfaces, you can use the stub widgets to unit test your presenter very quickly.

 Rich Models
 -----------

-gwt-mpv places much more emphasis on the *M* in MVP by having rich, client-side models.
+Tessell places much more emphasis on the *M* in MVP by having rich, client-side models.

 The whole point of AJAX/desktop-style apps is to apply non-trivial business/validation logic on the client-side, so it only makes sense to have a rich way of expressing the business model vs. just DTOs.